rik-org/rik/docs/proposals/scheduler/README.md

 This part must explain everything needed from a controller, why & a solution to implement it.

-* What are the informations, events the controller needs to know about the cluster ?
+* What are the informations and events the controller needs to know about the cluster ?

 ## Node